versioneer-tech/package-r/README.md

 - Ubuntu 22.04
 - Windows systems using WSL2 with Ubuntu 22.04

-## Current Limitations and Roadmap

-- Although the inherited File Browser tool offers pluggable authentication mechanisms, we have currently limited ourselves to the default `json` strategy with a preconfigured `default` user (password provided via the `PASSWORD` environment variable).
-The folder setup is thus `/home/default/source` and `/home/default/packages`.
-Since there is no immediate need for fine-grained authorization within `packageR`, we may enhance the authentication in the future by extending proxy header authentication, but this is still under discussion.

-- At present, only obfuscated URLs using distinct hashes are supported for sharing.
-In future releases, `packageR` may integrate with identity systems like Keycloak to enable sharing data with specific users or groups.

 ## License

 [Apache 2.0](LICENSE) (Apache License Version 2.0, January 2004) from https://www.apache.org/licenses/LICENSE-2.0